dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 ### WebAssembly Ahead-of-time (AOT) compilation and runtime relinking

 Blazor WebAssembly supports ahead-of-time (AOT) compilation, where you can compile your .NET code directly into WebAssembly.
 AOT compilation results in runtime performance improvements at the expense of a larger app size.
 Relinking the .NET WebAssembly runtime trims unused runtime code and thus improves download speed.
-For more information, see [Ahead-of-time (AOT) compilation](xref:blazor/host-and-deploy/webassembly?view=aspnetcore-6.0#ahead-of-time-aot-compilation) and [Runtime Relinking](xref:blazor/host-and-deploy/webassembly?view=aspnetcore-6.0#runtime-relinking).
+For more information, see [Ahead-of-time (AOT) compilation](xref:blazor/host-and-deploy/webassembly?view=aspnetcore-6.0#ahead-of-time-aot-compilation) and [Runtime relinking](xref:blazor/host-and-deploy/webassembly?view=aspnetcore-6.0#runtime-relinking).

 ### Persist prerendering state

-Blazor supports persisting state in a prerendered page so that the state doesn’t need to be recreated when the app is fully loaded.
+Blazor supports persisting state in a prerendered page so that the state doesn't need to be recreated when the app is fully loaded.
 For more information, see <xref:blazor/components/prerendering-and-integration?view=aspnetcore-6.0&pivots=server#preserve-prerendered-state>.

 ### Error boundaries